-When the Imunify360 Malware Scanner component identifies an injected code snippet as malicious, how can you tell it’s malicious?
+When the Imunify360 Malware Scanner for Linux servers component identifies an injected code snippet as malicious, how can you tell it’s malicious?
 How can you avoid reporting this malicious code as a false-positive?
 The Imunify product team can show you how.

 Correcting Erroneous False-Positives